A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Selection of Variable Stars

 \subsection{BLS - Search for Eclipses}

 The BLS algorithm, primarily used in searches for transiting planets, detects periodic box-like dips in a light curve.
 This algorithm may be more sensitive to detached binaries with sharp-featured light curves than the other methods used.
-For our implementation of the BLS algorithm we search 10,000 frequency points within a period range of 0.1 to 20.0 days.
-To search for long period events where the eclipse duration may be only a very short fraction of the orbital period, we repeated the search at a higher frequency resolution using 100,000 points within a period range of 1.0 to 20.0 days.
+For our implementation of the BLS algorithm we search 9,000 evenly spaced frequency points covering a period range of 0.1 to 1.0 days and 100,000 evenly spaced frequency points covering a period range of 1.0 to 20.0 days.
 At each trial frequency we bin the phased light curve into 200 bins, and search over fractional eclipse durations ranging from 0.01 to 0.1 in phase.
-Figure~\ref{fig:BLS_SNvsP} shows the $S/N$ vs the period for the EPD and TFA light curves.
-We select \NUMblseitherselect{} stars with $S/N > 10.0$ and with a period not close to 1 sidereal day or a harmonic of a sidereal day as potentially eclipsing systems.
-We do not use the Monte Carlo simulations to set the selection thresholds for this method because distinguishing between red noise and an eclipse signal by eye is less ambiguous than distinguishing between red noise and general periodic or quasi-periodic variability.
+Figure~\ref{fig:BLS_SNvsP} shows the S/N vs the period for the EPD and TFA light curves.
+We select \NUMblseitherselect{} stars with ${\rm S/N} > 10.0$ and with a period not close to 1 sidereal day or a harmonic of a sidereal day as potentially eclipsing systems.
 The selected light curves are inspected by eye to identify eclipsing systems.
-A total of \NUMblseitherEB{} candidate EB systems are found in this manner, \NUMblsepdEBonly{} are found in the EPD light curves only, \NUMblstfaEBonly{} are found in the TFA light curves only, and \NUMblsbothEB{} are found in both the EPD and TFA light curves (see also table~\ref{tab:selectionstats}).
+A total of \NUMblseitherEB{} candidate EB systems are found in this manner, \NUMblsepdEBonly{} are found in the EPD light curves only, \NUMblstfaEBonly{} are found in the TFA light curves only, and \NUMblsbothEB{} are found in both the EPD and TFA light curves.